 As a company that has operated for over 150 years in some of the most beautiful places on earth, we take pride in every aspect of our operations to deliver an unforgettable experience to our guests.
-From our front-of-house staff to our housekeepers to our kitchens, our focus on the health and safety of our guests and employees has always been fundamental to our operations as is our dedication to providing guests with flexibility to modify, customize, or cancel reservations.
+From our front-of-house staff to our housekeepers to our kitchens, our focus on the health and safety of our guests and employees has always been fundamental to our operations, as is our dedication to providing guests with flexibility to modify, customize, or cancel reservations.
 It is simply Second Nature to how we operate.

-As we navigate these new and interesting times, we are evaluating every aspect of our operations and taking steps to strengthen employee and guest safety.
+We continually evaluate every aspect of our operations and taking steps to strengthen employee and guest safety.
 This page on our website will be a resource to understand all of the practices we have in place regarding the health and safety of our employees and guests.

 We look forward to welcoming you to the magical place that we are fortunate enough to call home.